-System tuning is necessary when installing a new system and after performing any system maintenance that involves changes to the cable assembly or if the APU is replaced.
-Anytime the system is tuned, it should be re-tested and verified that it meets all requirements for probability of detection and rejection of nuisance alarms.
-Other basic tests include:
+System tuning is necessary when installing new systems, replacing APUs, or after performing any system maintenance that involves changes to the cable assembly.
+Anytime the system is tuned, it should be re-tested to verify that it meets all requirements for probability of detection (PD) and rejection of nuisance alarms.
+Basic tests include: